Acupressure Points for Sciatica Pain: A Step-by-Step Guide

 It commonly occurs when a herniated disk, bone spur on the spine, narrowing of the spine (spinal stenosis) compresses part of the nerve or piriformis syndrome.

-affected leg.
+This causes inflammation, pain, and often some numbness in the affected leg.
 This can potentially be relieved by targeting acupuncture points.

 How Does Acupressure Work?